carlosmiei/ast-transpiler/README.md

 #### What about javascript?**
 Obviously all Javascript code is valid Typescript, so in theory it should transpile Javascript seamlessy as well.
 This is in part true, but for the lacking of types we might get some invalid results when the types are not clear (check bad example).

+#### ESM or CJS?
+This library works better with ESM because has dedicated `import/export` tokens in the AST whereas CJS `require/module.exports` are just regular properties and call expressions. **Nonetheless, both are supported**.

 ## Currently supported languages
 - Python
 - PHP